 Recently, there has been a revival of interest in the music, style and culture of that time.
 Even though Jungle and UK Garage took place before the emergence of the Internet, their history is extensively documented online.
 However, the overlap between their style and the various times there was a revived interest in the music, has meant that a blurry nostalgic image of the time has emerged.

-This exhibition attempts to address this by highlighting the voices of people who were actually there at the time, such as Goldie, Fabio & Grooverider, Bushkin, Skibadee, Navigator and PJ & Smiley, Jumpin’ Jack Frost and MC Nyke.
+This exhibition addressed this by highlighting the voices of people who were actually there at the time, such as Goldie, Fabio & Grooverider, Bushkin, Skibadee, Navigator and PJ & Smiley, Jumpin’ Jack Frost and MC Nyke.
 Their personal memories shed light on why designer clothing was first embraced by Jungle ravers and then made famous by UK Garage.
-By combining the music, testimonials and the original garments, it reveals why high-end Italian labels were so important to the cultural and style history of both genres.
+By combining the music, testimonials and the original garments, it revealed why high-end Italian labels were so important to the cultural and style history of both genres.

 Graphic Design by Lucy May Design

 Exhibition Design by Steven Legget

 Build by Robin Shepherd

 The second iteration of the Fashion Space Gallery’s Super Sharp exhibition, Super Sharp Reloaded, is taking place at Selfridges from 09.08.2018 – 06.09.2018.